For Immediate Release:

 Individuals may be restricted or removed from social spaces, have their comments deleted, or can be otherwise acted upon if they engage in any of the following behavior:

-- Purposely misgender any person (player, commentator, organizer, etc) or suggest that their gender identity is not valid.
+- Purposely and maliciously misgender any person (player, commentator, organizer, etc) or suggest that their gender identity is not valid.
 Calling a trans woman a man, or calling a trans man a woman is a violation of this standard.

 - Engage in any hate speech.
 Hate speech is defined as public speech that expresses hate or encourages violence towards a person or group.